erikwfyz/Fruit-Freshness-Detection-Google-Teachable-Machine-/README.md

 ---

-## 👨‍💻 Author

-**ErikFyz**

-Computer Science Student | Aspiring Software Engineer | AI & Machine Learning Enthusiast

-This project was developed to explore practical applications of Artificial Intelligence in food quality assessment and image classification.

----

 ## 📄 License

 This project is open source and intended for educational, research, and portfolio purposes.
+This project was developed to explore practical applications of Artificial Intelligence in food quality assessment and image classification.

 ---